Reduce Rendering Times in Premiere Pro

 Tip #10: Adjust Playback Resolution

 Playback resolution affects the decoding speed of your project.
 You can easily switch between playback resolutions to adjust your experience.
-Once you lower the playback resolution, your decoding speed will be increased according to your preference.
+Once you lower the playback resolution, you can make Premiere Pro render faster and also improve the speed of playback, helping you avoid Premiere Pro slow rendering issues.

 Change Playback Resolution